Conflict Management Services team

 conflict management lead

-Michael joined the BC Public Service Agency (PSA) in 2015 as the conflict management lead where he is leading the design and implementation of an interest-based conflict management framework and coordination of service delivery to support constructive management of workplace conflict and early resolution of disputes.
+Michael joined the BC Public Service Agency in 2015 to establish and lead the Conflict Management Office, which provides services and training to support the constructive management of workplace conflict and the early resolution of disputes across the BC Public Service.

 Alison Paine